Reviews You Can Rely On

 Read/Write Performance

-Based on our tests, it appears that all manufacturers exaggerate read and write speeds.
+Our tests show that all manufacturers exaggerate read and write speeds.
 No product achieved actual speeds that were as high as the manufacturer claimed.
 It's also important to note that read and write speeds are affected by several variables, such as the type of USB port, cord, platform function, computer type, background programs running, and more.
 For that reason, only use the speeds of these drives as a comparative reference.
 It's likely that if you test these speeds at home, they will be different, but the same comparative relationships should hold.

 external hard drive - the measured read and write speeds of the extreme portable v2 while...